 Many professionals now limit oil paint to specialty situations rather than whole-house projects.

-Why Water-Based Paint Has Become the Industry Standard?
+Why Water-Based Paint Has Become the Preferred Choice for Most Homes?

 Faster Project Completion

-You can apply multiple coats in one day.
-For Interior House Painting in San Diego, this means:
+You can often apply multiple coats in a shorter period compared with traditional oil-based paint.
+For Interior House Painting in San Diego, this can mean:

 Better Color Retention